Grace-TL/SpreadSketch/README.md

 - mrbmp.hpp, mrbmp.cpp: the implementation of multiresolution bitmap (distinct
   counters in SpreadSketch)
 - main\_ss.cpp: example about superspreader detection
-- p4/spreadsketch.p4: p4 implementation of SpreadSketch for 32-bit flow key
+- p4/spreadsketch.p4: p4 implementation of SpreadSketch
 ---

 ### Compile and Run the examples